 Additionally, the school year following the approval to participate in the SWVPP, the Iowa Department of Education Early Childhood Consultants conduct an on-site visit to districts that have adopted the IQPPS to verify the SWVPP and preschool classrooms providing ECSE services are meeting the IQPPS and criteria.
 During the visit the team conducts a family interview, classroom observation(s) and facilities tour; as well as, reviews classroom portfolio(s), the program portfolio, staff files, and child files.

 Districts will annually* submit IQPPS evidence in the Preschool Desk Audit in CASA between September 15 and December 15.
 Every school district that is implementing the IQPPS at any location, including community partners, will submit IQPPS evidence.
 Only Districts that are having an onsite IQPPS visit during the current or following school year or are following Head Start Program Performance Standards or are NAEYC accredited across all classrooms will be exempt from submitting IQPPS evidence.
-Guidance for IQPPS evidence to submit and related archived webinars are posted on the Differentiated Accountability webpage.
+See the Preschool Desk Audit for support information.

 Iowa Quality Preschool Program Standards and Criteria (2017)